Smoked Potato Salad

 Storing and Reheating Leftover Smoked Potato Salad

-Cover any leftovers in an airtight container and store in the fridge.
+Cover any leftovers in an airtight container and store them in the fridge.
 For the best taste and texture, consume within 5 days.

 With mayonnaise in the dressing, you really shouldn’t keep it any longer than that.